A recursive type has infinite size because it doesn’t have an indirection.

 // compute the type's size

-from inside the definition must occur behind a pointer (like Box
+from inside the definition must occur behind a pointer (like Box, & or

 without the pointer, the size of the type would need to be unbounded.